robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 Binding using a desktop browser
 """""""""""""""""""""""""""""""""
 If you’re using a desktop browser you can bind devices by navigating to **Device Management** and to **Cloud ID**.
 The default Cloud ID panel displays the batches of devices you have already onboarded.
-To add a new batch of devices, click on the **Add Infineon Devices** button.
+To add a new batch of devices, click on the **Bind an Infineon Product Batch** button.

 .. image:: ../img/pdn-1.png